Updated May 11, 2021

 What’s the Best GMAT Prep Course?

-There are several top-quality options for those studying for the GMAT, including: Magoosh, examPAL and The Princeton Review.
-But determining which one is best depends on a number of factors such as your budget, your learning style, and your timeframe.
+There are several top-quality options for those studying for the GMAT, including: Magoosh, Veritas Prep, and Target Test Prep, to name some of our top picks.
+But determining which one is best depends on factors such as your budget, your learning style, and your timeframe.
 We believe that Magoosh GMAT prep will provide the best bang-for-your-buck for most students, but other courses—even more expensive ones like Kaplan’s or Manhattan Prep’s—may be exactly what you need as an individual.
-To learn more about the top 7 GMAT prep courses, take a look at our GMAT course rankings and reviews: they’ll ensure you find the right course FOR YOU!
+To learn more about the top GMAT prep courses, take a look at our GMAT course rankings and reviews: they’ll help you find the right course FOR YOU!

 What’s the most affordable GMAT prep course?